snyk/vscode-extension/README.md

 ## .dcignore file

-- If you want to ugnore certain files/folders (like node_modules for example), create a .dcignore file.
+- If you want to ignore certain files/folders (like node_modules for example), create a .dcignore file.
 You can create it in any folder on any level starting from the directory where your project resides.
 The file syntax is identical to .gitignore:

 ![deepcode dcignore](images/ignore_file.png)